Nikolas Cruz will plead guilty to killing 17 people in Parkland mass shooting, defense team says

 His attorney argued that a trial would be agonizing for South Florida, forcing people to relive the carnage of what happened, and then lead to years of appeals.

 Prosecutors have rejected this offer, saying they intended to seek a death sentence.

 After media reports late Thursday saying Cruz intended to plead guilty, the state attorney’s office in Broward County released a statement reiterating that no plea deal had been reached.
 If Cruz pleads guilty, the statement noted, the case would then move to the penalty phase, which would determine what sentence he might face.

+The state attorney’s office declined to comment Friday after the hearing concluded, referring to their previous statement.

-Cruz was also charged in 2018 with attacking a law enforcement officer about nine months after the Parkland shooting.
+He was charged in 2018 with attacking a law enforcement officer about nine months after the Parkland shooting.
 According to court records, a sergeant with the Broward Sheriff’s Office working as a guard in the main jail when he told Cruz to stop dragging his sandals while walking.

 Cruz responded by showing his middle finger to the sergeant and “aggressively rushing” him, hitting him and grabbing his Taser, prosecutors said.